 With AI you get full visibility of why your customers are calling and are able to make decisions based on quantitative data on what customer issues to answer first and where possible causes of the backlog are coming from.

-Ultimately, the companies that are able to implement AI earlier will have more breathing room to provide amazing customer service by handing off the more repetitive tasks to machines.
+Ultimately, the companies that are able to implement AI earlier will have a competitive edge.
+They can provide amazing customer service by handing off the more repetitive tasks to machines.
 AI will also provide them with more insights based on quantitative data, to base their decisions on.
-It’s the leg up you need to stay on top of your customers’ issues and ahead of your competitors.
+It’s the leg up you need to stay on top of your customers’ issues.
+And get ahead of your competitors.